![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 -

-Alternatively, the excellent Turin Palace Hotel is in the centre right next to Turin Porta Nuova station, a 7 minute taxi ride, 3-stop 1.50 metro ride or 20 minute walk from Turin Porta Susa, but next morning you can board your train to Florence at Porta Nuova station the historic terminus in the heart of the city.
-Turin-Florence trains start their journey at Turin Porta Nuova before picking up passengers at Turin Porta Susa a few minutes later.
+Alternatively, the excellent Turin Palace Hotel is in the centre next to Turin Porta Nuova station, a 7 minute taxi ride, 3-stop 1.50 metro ride or 20 minute walk from Turin Porta Susa, next morning you can board your train to Naples at Porta Nuova station the historic terminus in the heart of the city.
+Turin-Naples trains start their journey at Turin Porta Nuova before picking up passengers at Turin Porta Susa a few minutes later.

 -